rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/logging/_index.md

 1. Select **Tools > Logging** in the navigation bar.

 1. Select a logging service and enter the configuration.
 Refer to the specific service for detailed configuration.
-Rancher supports the following services:
+Rancher supports integration with the following services:

    - [Elasticsearch]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/tools/logging/elasticsearch/)
    - [Splunk]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/tools/logging/splunk/)